andrecossa5/fragile_enhancer_clinical/README.md

-# Fragile_enhancers_clinical-
+# Fragile_enhancers_clinical
-Survival analysis on clinical data from PCAWG
+Reproducibility repo hosting all downstream analysis for the Ciacci et al. project.